 Registration is defined as having a signed contract on file with the league AND being listed on a team's web site roster, which should include the individual player's uniform number.
-The website registration form is for league draft only and does not register a player to play in league games.
+The website registration form is for league draft only and does not register a player to play in league games. now may be use as approved registration 2018

-3.7.1 Individual Player Registration for Regular Season Participation:
+3.7.1 Individual Player Registration for Regular Season Participation: online registration is allowed 2018